7 Ways to Identify a Responsible Breeder

 Customer Support

 Customer support is a big deal and a good sign of a reputable breeder.
-Having staff on standby to answer your questions before and after you adopt a puppy is priceless, especially for new puppy owners.
+Having staff on standby to answer your questions before and after you reserve a puppy is priceless, especially for new puppy owners.
 Most puppy owners are new at having a four-legged friend, and with anything new comes a mountain of questions.

 If your chosen breeder has knowledgeable Puppy Agents available 24/7 to answer all your puppy-related questions, you’ve hit the jackpot.

 Customer support is one of the biggest signs of a respectable company.
-If your breeder offers you support before and after you adopt from them, you are in the right place.
+If your breeder offers you support before and after you reserve from them, you are in the right place.
 Puppy agents in customer support can answer all your questions about finance, decision-making on what breed to choose that is right for you, puppy health questions, and much more.

 Honest Reviews

 If you are unsure about your chosen breeder, look for customer reviews on their site.
 If you find them in the hundreds, chances are you’ve found yourself a keeper.
 Customer reviews with photos are even better, as you can see what their puppies look like, how they matured, and what they are like as both adults and puppies.
-You can also find honest reviews from their customers talking about their experience with the adoption experience.
+You can also find honest reviews from their customers talking about their experience with the reservation experience.

 A breeder that doesn’t have any customer reviews on their site or has just a handful of reviews that sound very similar to each other or made up, is most likely a scammer you should stay away from.